 In 1996, the Company adopted a retirement plan which is qualified under Section 401(k) of the Internal Revenue Code of 1986.
 Eligible employees may make voluntary contributions to the retirement plan of up to 25% of their annual compensation, not to exceed the statutory amount, and the Company may make matching contributions.
-The Company made no contributions to the retirement plan in fiscal 2000, 2001 and 2002.
+The Company made no contributions to the retirement plan in 1999, 2000 and 2001.